salvart85/entra-docs/docs/identity/conditional-access/concept-token-protection.md

 | where TimeGenerated > ago(7d)
 | project Id,ConditionalAccessPolicies, Status,UserPrincipalName, AppDisplayName, ResourceDisplayName
 | where ConditionalAccessPolicies != "[]"
-| where ResourceDisplayName == "Office 365 Exchange Online" or ResourceDisplayName =="Office 365 SharePoint Online"
+| where ResourceDisplayName == "Office 365 Exchange Online" or ResourceDisplayName =="Office 365 SharePoint Online" or ResourceDisplayName =="Microsoft Graph"
 //Add userPrinicpalName if you want to filter
 // | where UserPrincipalName =="<user_principal_Name>"
 | mv-expand todynamic(ConditionalAccessPolicies)